 For smaller pieces, you can immerse them underwater in a tub, draining & refilling 3 to 4 times over a week long period.
 Use a mild solution of vinegar in that soak, and use an amount of vinegar in whatever size tub you are using to get a mild vinegar dilution.

 Here’s a short video of the process where I just fill and dump.

 Do you have any solutions for leaching?
 Have you had any experience which makes you think that it cannot be done quickly as opposed to waiting all season?

-Here is the large hypertufa planter above.
+Here is that large hypertufa planter I made.
 It was leached and planted quickly.
 Do you see any problems with how these plants grew?
 It was first planted in June/July and these photos go to Oct/Nov when I covered them with netting to protect them from squirrels and chipmunks.
 They grew like gangbusters!
 I think they did awesome!
 Watch!